Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 At the heart of Blackpool’s famous Golden Mile is the Sea Life Centre, home to more than 40 fascinating displays.
 Nearby is one of Blackpool’s oldest attractions, Louis Tussaud’s Waxworks, inviting you to meet the famous and the infamous in its many galleries.

-Down at the Sandcastle they’re having a permanent heat wave!
-White knuckle water chutes, swirling slides and the giant Typhoon Lagoon wave pool combine to offer a full day of family fun.
+Down at the Sandcastle, the UK’s largest waterpark, there are white knuckle water chutes, swirling slides and the giant Typhoon Lagoon wave pool combine to offer a full day of family fun.

 Brighton & Hove, Sussex

-The newest attraction is the British Airways Eye.
-A donut like observatory glides gently up to 138 metres making it the world’s tallest observation tower.
+The British Airways Eye, a donut like observatory, glides gently up to 138 metres, making it the world’s tallest observation tower.
 It was the brainchild of Marks Barfield Architects, creators of the London Eye.
 You will get 360o views across Brighton, the South Downs and, on the clearest days, all the way to Beachy Head and the Isle of Wight.

 Read also: Hotel Review: Drakes, Brighton, England